 Nest Home devices by Google and Echo devices by Amazon are some of the First party products.
 Some of these devices are cheaply available and retail for as low as $25.

-The key difference between 2P and 1P devices is that 2P devices are manufactured by different OEMs and have integrated the general-purpose voice assistants like Alexa and Google Assistant in them.
+The key difference between 2P and 1P devices is that 2P devices are manufactured by different OEMs and have integrated general-purpose voice assistants like Alexa and Google Assistant.

-Tech giants like Google, Amazon, Apple have created their own general-purpose assistants, also known as domain agnostic voice assistants with the help of large amounts of data that is available to them.
+Tech giants like Google, Amazon, and Apple have created their general-purpose assistants, also known as domain agnostic voice assistants, with the help of large amounts of available data.
 These types of assistants work across domains to do generic tasks.

-Privacy is a huge concern especially when it comes to smart speakers; these speakers are always listening for their wake word posing a huge privacy concern.
+Privacy is a huge concern, especially when it comes to smart speakers; they always listen for their wake word, posing a huge privacy concern.

-The crucial detail that is often missed out, is the difference between listening and recording.
-Once these speakers or voice assistants get activated using the wake word, then they start recording the audio.
+The crucial detail that is often missed out on is the difference between listening and recording.
+Once these speakers or voice assistants get activated using the wake word, they start recording the audio.

 These audio clips are sent to Google or Amazon.
 These tech giants have exposed these audio recordings to humans, albeit in an anonymised manner yet, a significant infringement on privacy.
 There have already been numerous cases where such recordings have led to privacy issues.

-Currently, most of the Natural Language Processing is done after translating spoken utterances from vernacular languages to English.
+Most of the Natural Language Processing is being done after translating spoken utterances from vernacular languages to English.
 In this process, a lot of contextual nuances are lost or are changed.

-Advancements in Artificial Intelligence, Machine Learning is truly revolutionising the way we are using voice assistants in our daily lives.
+Advancements in Artificial Intelligence and Machine Learning are truly revolutionizing how we use voice assistants in our daily lives.

-The coming time presents a lot of opportunities for Voice to grow by leaps and bounds, but lack of skills and knowledge makes it difficult for businesses to get on board with a voice strategy.
-If one is in it for the long run, voice will present an opportunity to understand and provide experiences to your consumers like never before.
+The coming time presents many opportunities for voice to grow by leaps and bounds, but a lack of skills and knowledge makes it difficult for businesses to get on board with a voice strategy.
+If one is in it for the long run, the voice will present an opportunity to understand and provide experiences to your consumers like never before.
 The question is, is your brand willing to jump on this opportunity?